rapid7/insightconnect-plugins/string/help.md

 ### Trim

-This action is used to trim a string of leading or trailing whitespace.
+This action is used to trim a string of leading and trailing whitespace.

 #### Input